Barton-upon-Humber

-Barton-upon-Humber (/'baːrt@n @'pQn 'hVmbVr/) or Barton is a town and civil parish in North Lincolnshire, England.
+Barton-upon-Humber (/'baːrt@n @'pQn 'hVmbVr/) or Barton is a town and civil parish in the North Lincolnshire district, in the ceremonial county of Lincolnshire, England.
 The population at the 2011 census was 11,066.
 It is situated on the south bank of the Humber Estuary at the southern end of the Humber Bridge.
 It is 6 mi south-west of Kingston upon Hull and 31 mi north north-east of the county town of Lincoln.
 Other nearby towns include Scunthorpe to the south-west and Grimsby to the south-east.

 Geography

 Barton is on the south bank of the Humber Estuary and is at the southern end of the Humber Bridge.
 The Viking Way starts near the bridge.

 Transport connections

 The Barton – Cleethorpes Branch Line (opened 1849) via Grimsby terminates at Barton-on-Humber railway station.
 The A15 passes to the west of the town cutting through Beacon Hill, and has a junction with the A1077 Ferriby Road to South Ferriby.
 The B1218 passes north–south through the town, and leads to Barton Waterside.
 Bus services provided by Stagecoach in Lincolnshire and East Yorkshire link the town with Cleethorpes, Grimsby, Scunthorpe and Hull.